leonp/thisdaysportion/about/index.md

 I used to post everything to [leonpaternoster.com](https://www.leonpaternoster.com), but that’s now just where you find the work me.
 The world has become more LinkedInified, or perhaps I’ve just got older — careers progress, older posts become a bit of a no-no work wise and everything gets dumped elsewhere, i.e. here.
 I still fundamentally _believe_ in blogging and, at the very least, writing and hitting publish is good for me.

-I’m interested in the publishing to and defining the [indieweb](https://indieweb.org/).
+I’m interested in publishing to and exploring the [indieweb](https://indieweb.org/).

 ## Contact